 What do you want back?

 Do you just need the translated text back in a Word document, or do you need to have the text reformatted to match the original?
 What about text in graphics, if any?
 Does that text need translation?
 If so, desktop publishing services may be necessary.

 Who is the target audience?

-If your company wants outside materials translated for its own use, who is going to use the and for what purpose?
-For example, a company might want to translate a foreign-language article about its product for external marketing purposes.
-This might require a carefully proofread, fluent translation.
-On the other hand, perhaps the translation is needed for internal research.
-In that case, a one-pass translation, though it may not be beautifully written, may be adequate.
-Perhaps even a summary might serve this purpose.
-The quality level needed will affect the price of the project.
+If your company wants outside materials translated for its own use, who is going to use them and for what purpose?
+For example, if your company needs the translation for external marketing purposes, this will require a carefully proofread, fluent, publication-quality translation.
+On the other hand, if the translation is needed for internal research, a, basic-quality translation may be adequate, despite a typo or two.
+Perhaps even a machine translation or summary might serve this purpose.
+Publication quality translation usually costs about 30% more than basic quality.

 Can you provide any reference materials?